MudiYamz/Giraffe/README.md

-This is a practice sheet for my python training
+This is my all in one python practice sheet